selfcustody/krux/docs/getting-started/features/encryption/encryption.en.md

 to *"Decrypt?"*, showing the KEF version, envelope ID (or label), and the PBKDF2 iteration count used during creation.
 To decrypt, provide the same key by typing it or selecting the QR glyph on the last symbols keypad.
-Scanned text returns to the keypad for review and editing; binary keys remain binary and proceed to confirmation.
+Scanned text returns to the keypad for review and editing; QR keys that cannot be decoded as text are rejected.
 Once unlocked, Krux uses the plaintext within context.
 If decryption is declined, the raw envelope is used instead—usually resulting in an error, since KEF data is meaningless without decryption.

 <div style="clear: both"></div>